New Member Promotion Ends 9/30 >>> Save $15 and get a SHRM tote!

 Employers can offer post-retirement HRAs as a retiree-only medical benefit.

 There are some exceptions to the requirement to satisfy a CHDP's deductible before the plan will pay for health services received.
-Under the Patient Protection and Affordable Health Care Act (PPACA), for example, coverage of preventative health care (including annual physicals, vaccines and cancer screenings under specified guidelines) must be provided on a first-dollar basis, outside of the deductible, including for those enrolled in HSA- or HRA-linked plans.
+Under the Affordable Health Care Act (ACA), for example, coverage of preventative health care (including annual physicals, vaccines and cancer screenings under specified guidelines) must be provided on a first-dollar basis, outside of the deductible, including for those enrolled in HSA- or HRA-linked plans.

 Prescription Drug Coverage